 If you have a contact form on your website for consumers to fill out, which you should, because not all consumers are going to be able to call you, especially during normal business hours, some consumers can’t be on the phone while they’re at work.

-Having a web form on your website, is a great way to capture, some additional appliance repair leads for those people that can’t necessarily speak on the phone during normal business hours.
+Having a web form on your website, is a great way to capture, some additional air conditioner repair or appliance repair leads for those people that can’t necessarily speak on the phone during normal business hours.

 Now let’s talk about some important key performance indicators or K.P.I’s, when it comes to PPC.